Unity-Technologies/com.unity.multiplayer.docs/docs/relay/relay.md

 }
 ```

-## Join an allocated Relay server
+## Join an allocation on a Relay server

-To join a allocated Relay server, the following must be true:
+To join an allocation on a Relay server, the following must be true:
 * The host of the game has created a Relay allocation.
 * The client has received a join code.